sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 - Dictionaries and sets are automatically sorted by the doctester, and any expressions are automatically sorted so that the order of terms is always printed in the same way.
-Usually you can just include the output as the doctester says it "expects" it and it will always pass subsequently.
+Usually you can just include the output that the doctester "expects" it and it will always pass subsequently.

   ```py
   >>> {'b': 1, 'a': 2}